AleoNet/snarkVM/parameters/README.md

 The Bowe-Hopwood Pedersen CRH parameters used to establish the encrypted record hashes used to verify the validity of the encrypted records.

+### Inner Circuit ID CRH

+The Bowe-Hopwood Pedersen CRH parameters used to compute the inner circuit ID.

 ### Ledger Merkle Tree

 The Bowe-Hopwood Pedersen CRH parameters used to construct the record commitment Merkle tree.